 The doctor will tell you if your child needs to stop taking medications.

 Ask the doctor when your child should stop eating or drinking before the surgery.

 will be used.
 It will block pain and keep your child asleep through the surgery.

-First, the doctor will cut through the skin and breastbone.
+An incision will be made in the skin and breastbone.
 The chest cavity will be opened.
 Next, the heart will be connected to a heart-lung machine.
 This machine will take over the functions of the heart and lungs.
-The doctor will stop the heart to do surgery.
+The heart will be stopped to do surgery.

 The pericardial sac around the heart will be opened.
-The doctor may remove a small part of this sac and use it to patch the hole.
+A small part of this sac may be removed and used to patch the hole.
 A cut will be made in the right atrium.
 A small hole will be closed with sutures.
 A larger hole will be covered with a patch that is made of the sac or other material.
-Once the defect is repaired, the doctor will close the incision.
+Once the defect is repaired, the incision will be closed.
 The heart will then be restarted.
 Once it is working fine, the heart-lung machine will not be needed.
-The doctor will close the chest cavity.
+The chest cavity will be closed.
 Sutures will be used to close the skin.

 Your child will be monitored in the intensive care unit (ICU) with the help of the following devices:

-Heart monitorBreathing tube (until your child can breathe on his own)Chest tubes—to drain fluids that have collected in the chestA line into an artery in the arm or leg—to measure blood pressureA tube through the nose and into the stomach—to drain fluids and gas that collect in the stomachBladder catheter
+Heart monitorBreathing tube until your child can breathe unaidedChest tubes to drain fluids that have collected in the chestA line into an artery in the arm or leg to measure blood pressureA tube through the nose and into the stomach to drain fluids and gas that collect in the stomachBladder catheter